obss/sahi/docs/cli.md

 >>sahi predict --slice_width 512 --slice_height 512 --overlap_height_ratio 0.1 --overlap_width_ratio 0.1 --model_confidence_threshold 0.25 --source image/file/or/folder --model_path path/to/model --model_config_path path/to/config
 ```

-- Specify detection framework as `--model_type mmdet` for MMDetection or `--model_type yolov5` for YOLOv5, to match with your model weight
+- Specify detection framework as `--model_type mmdet` for MMDetection or `--model_type ultralytics` for Ultralytics, to match with your model weight file

 - Specify postprocess type as `--postprocess_type GREEDYNMM` or `--postprocess_type NMS` to be applied over sliced predictions